The HubSpot INBOUND25 review: AI, the Loop, and what it means for your business

 HubSpot also announced a Breeze Studio and a Breeze Marketplace, which will let companies build and customize these agents for whatever they need.

-But here’s the catch.
-This is a powerful vision, but it's one designed to work best inside the HubSpot ecosystem.
-To really get the most out of the Smart CRM and Breeze Agents, you have to be fully committed to their platform.
+This is a powerful vision that shows the benefits of a deeply integrated ecosystem.
+To really get the most out of the Smart CRM and Breeze Agents, teams benefit from centralizing their workflows within the HubSpot environment.

-For teams that have spent years building their workflows around great tools like Zendesk, Freshdesk, or Intercom, adopting these new features isn't a simple upgrade.
-It's a massive migration project that can disrupt everything.
+For teams that have spent years building their workflows around other tools like Zendesk, Freshdesk, or Intercom, adopting these new features is a strategic decision.
+It represents a significant opportunity to consolidate your stack into a single, unified platform.

 A screenshot of the Freshdesk landing page, an alternative help desk tool mentioned in the HubSpot INBOUND25 review.

-This is where a more flexible, integration-first approach starts to look pretty appealing.
-Instead of replacing your whole tech stack, you can add a specialized AI layer that plays nicely with the tools you already use.
-Platforms like eesel AI are built to plug directly into your existing help desk, pulling knowledge from all your different sources, like Confluence, past tickets, and internal docs, to deliver powerful automation in minutes, not months.
+This is where a flexible, integration-first approach can also play a role.
+Instead of a full platform migration right away, you can add a specialized AI layer that plays nicely with the tools you already use.
+Platforms like eesel AI are built to plug directly into your existing help desk, pulling knowledge from all your different sources, like Confluence, past tickets, and internal docs, to deliver powerful automation that complements your current setup.

 A screenshot of the eesel AI landing page, positioned as a flexible AI layer in the HubSpot INBOUND25 review.